llemaitre19 / jtsx

 tree-sitter languages installation

-Installing tree-sitter languages is required by jtsx (javascript for jtsx-jsx-mode, tsx for jtsx-tsx-mode).
+Installing tree-sitter languages is required by jtsx (javascript for jtsx-jsx-mode, tsx for jtsx-tsx-mode, and typescript for jtsx-typescript-mode).
 You can use M-x jtsx-install-treesit-language command which is a convenient wrapper around treesit-install-language-grammar for that purpose.

 For more advanced usages, see M-x treesit-install-language-grammar command, or manually compile and set up language libraries.